 Halloween can be a very stressful time for your dog.
 Between firecrackers going off in the neighbourhood, people with costumes wandering the streets or knocking at your door and the risk of getting into some toxic candy there is a lot to be concerned about.
 Luckily there are some things that you can do to make sure this fall favourite is fun for everyone in your family – including the dog!

 Keep reading for information and tips for a safe and happy Halloween:

 Fireworks are a Halloween tradition for many people, and while they can be lots of fun they can also be disruptive and stressful for your dog.
-The loud cracks and bangs often cause dogs to become nervous and agitated.
+The loud cracks and bangs often cause dogs to become nervous, agitated and sometimes distressed.

 If you live in Metro Vancouver fireworks ARE allowed as long as you have free permit and set them off in your backyard.
 They may ONLY be set off on Halloween, however many people do not abide by this rule and set them off in the days leading up to the event.
 Information on purchasing fireworks and rules for using them can be found in this CBC article.

 Other areas of greater Vancouver that allow fireworks on Halloween include New Westminster, Port Coquitlam, Port Moody and the District of North Vancouver.

 Many municipalities around Vancouver do not allow the sale or use of fireworks AT ALL.
 These include Richmond, Coquitlam, Abbotsford, Surrey, Maple Ridge and Langley.

 If you aren’t sure if your area allows fireworks be sure to check first!
 You can also read up on fireworks bylaws across British Columbia.

 Because fireworks can be so stressful for pets there is currently a Change.org petition out asking Metro Vancouver to ban the use of fireworks outright.

 What can you do to help your Pet?